Nellie Stokes Portrait

 On March 28, 1907 Nellie married Edward T. Hawley and moved in with him for a while.
 Edward was listed as a travel agent, then later as a salesman for a novelty store.
 It is uncertain if he was related to the Hawley Brothers, Edward, Luke and James, who had started a saloon in Detroit in 1900 that ended up being the scene of the crime where the older brother Edward was killed by James in 1902.
 However, Nellie's husband Edward's father Louis may have also been one of their brothers.

 In 1908 the only piece published under Nellie's married name of Hawley, In Love's Net: Waltzes, dedicated to her new husband, was published by Remick.
 Nellie W. Stokes was the name used on the cover of the piece.
-It was also in 1908 Nellie that became a manager for Remick in Detroit.
+It was also in 1908 that Nellie became a manager for Remick in Detroit.
 There were two more pieces published in 1909, including the great rag Razzle Dazzle.
 She and Edward were divorced on July 29, 1909.
 She was still working for Remick in 1910, albeit using her maiden name of Stokes in the city directory.

 Nellie was then married to Herman William Horstmeyer of Fort Wayne, Indiana, on February 27, 1910, in Detroit.
 They appear to have taken a honeymoon trip long enough to keep them out of the 1910 enumeration.
 The couple returned to nearby Huntington, Indiana, where they resided through 1914.
 Charles Richard was born on October 22, 1912.
 On May 31, 1914, Nellie gave birth to their second child, Elizabeth, and then repeating the unfortunate fate of her mother, died of an embolism on June 3.
 After the funeral in Fort Wayne she was returned to Detroit and buried alongside her father, mother, and in 1916 her stepmother, in Woodmere Cemetery.